guardian/jr-api-gateway-workshop/TutorialWeek1.md

 ```

 Make sure you replace <name of project> with your project name you decided on in step 1

+20.5 (sorry!).
+Go to S3 in the Dev Playgorund account and create a bucket with the name gu-<name of project>-dist

 21. Push, wait for build on TC, go to https://riffraff.gutools.co.uk/deployment/request and start typing in your project name.
 Click deploy.
  This will upload your artifact to https://s3.console.aws.amazon.com/s3/buckets/gu-<name of your project>-dist/playground/PROD/<your project name>/<your project name>.zip